bnorthern42/trading-view-scripts/scripts/Triggers/README.md

 ### Works Best on 1H timeframe, But I'm working on getting it to work on 15m as well.

+#### how to use:

+(long)
+  buy signal: on green tick tick sell /short signal: on red tick

+(short)
+  short on red tick
+  warning to go long on green.
+  final warning to stop short on orange 'stop short'

 ### Combination of:

 * Uses: Trend, Price, Momentum.